brandnova/Django-auth-system/docs/docs/index.md

 4. **Email Not Sending**:
    - Check your email settings in `settings.py`
-   - For development, use the console email backend or MailHog
+   - For development, use the console email backend or MailHog (Download and run the MailHog server or check the settings.py file for configuration details)

 5. **Magic Links Not Working**:
    - Ensure `MAGIC_LINK_TOKEN_LIFESPAN` is set in settings